AI infrastructure that runs where you govern it — not where the hyperscaler is.

 License-compliant open LLMs and multi-modal models matched to the tier's hardware profile.
 License acceptance is recorded at the protocol layer, not on paper.

-Per-token billing via native settlement, fiat rails, or HTTP 402.
+Per-token metering and settlement via native rails, fiat, or HTTP 402 — so you can charge tenants or account internally.
 Per-device identities under your organization's master Tenzro DID, with scope control and cascading revocation.
 Verifiable inference receipts on every call.

 Deployment and provisioning

-We deploy, provision, and hand over a working endpoint.
-Your operators get a single addressable inference endpoint and a fleet-management view.
+We deploy, provision, and hand over a working endpoint on your hardware.
+Your team gets a single addressable inference endpoint and a fleet-management view.

 Operations and support